Kariag/phase-0-tracks/version-control/git-definitions.md

 A commit is a save point in Git.
 It also communicates what you have done on a project.
 A good commit message is a concise explanation of what you have done.

 * What is a merge conflict?

+A merge conflict is when two branches have changed the same part of the same file and then try to merge back together.
+Git does not know which one to use.